Dasaii/dasaii.github.io/about/index.md

 With our first client we designed, built, shipped and ran [Bupa Boost](/work/bupa-boost) as a live service.
 With a lot of hard work we kept growing the business and we used our learnings of how these huge businesses work to create Totem, our attempt to productise good company culture.
 Over my 4 years there I grew my product team to 7 super talented individuals, and we designed and shipped tens of products for some of the biggest companies in the UK.

-#### Now
+#### Travel
 On the 27th June 2018, I took the heart-wrenching decision to leave Play, and I left the UK to travel with my boyfriend, [Remi](https://instagram.com/remionthego).
-We're currently somewhere in SE Asia and will be arriving in Australia towards the end of the year.
-You can follow along with my travels on [Twitter](https://twitter.com/dasaii) or [Instagram](https://instagram.com/dasaii) if you'd like.
+We had an incredible 6 months travelling around SE Asia and Japan.

 ![Chiang Mai - July 2018](/images/travelling.jpg "Chiang Mai - July 2018")

+#### Now
+Currently, I'm working at [Deputy](https://deputy.com), helping to simpify shift work for 100,000s of businesses around the world.

 #### And outside of work?
-Well, I'm currently full-time travelling/homeless - so there's not much difference!
-But while not making stuff, I love to travel (clearly), take [bad photos on my phone](https://instagram.com/dasaii), run, watch far too much Netflix.
+When I'm not making stuff, I love to travel, take [bad photos on my phone](https://instagram.com/dasaii), run, and watch far too much Netflix.
 Other important things to note: I'm a Ravenclaw, aspiring Pokemon Master and my favourite film is the Lion King.
-I get my games fix on-the-go with my Nintendo Switch, I'm currently playing Toad's Treasure Tracker.
+I get my games fix on-the-go with my Nintendo Switch, I'm currently playing Super Mario 3D All Stars.

 #### TL;DR
 I like making stuff.
 I'm also generally a bit of a nerd.